decred/dcrdocs/docs/advanced/program-options.md

-# **Network Parameters**
+# **Program Options**

 ---

-The default options are sane for most users.
+The default options are sane for most users (although you may need to set your credentials.
 This means `dcrd` will work 'out of the box' for most users.
-However, there are also a wide variety of flags that can be used to control it.
-The following section provides a usage overview which enumerates the flags.
-An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when dcrd starts up.
-By default, the configuration file is located at `~/.dcrd/dcrd.conf` on POSIX-style operating systems and `%LOCALAPPDATA%\dcrd\dcrd.conf` on Windows.
-The `-C` (`--configfile`) flag, as shown below, can be used to override this location.
+However, there are also a wide variety of flags that can be used to control its behavior.
+The following section provides a usage overview which enumerates the flags.An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when dcrd starts up.
+The `-C` (`--configfile`)
+flag, as shown below, can be used to override the default location.
+You can always get a list of all options by using the `-h` option.

 ---